-Worcestershire Healthy Minds: supports people, aged 16 and over, who are experiencing problems such as stress, anxiety, low mood and depression.
+Worcestershire Healthy Minds supports people, aged 16 and over, who are experiencing problems such as stress, anxiety, low mood and depression.
 They help people improve their mental wellbeing through a range of interventions such as short courses, talking therapies, and self-help information.

-You can also find advice and speak to someone about mental health at one of these national organisations:
+National mental health services: you can also find advice and speak to someone about mental health at one of these national organisations:

 - Mind Worcestershire Wellbeing Hub (opens in a new window) or call 0300 123 3393

 - SANE Worcestershire Wellbeing Hub (opens in a new window) or call 0300 304 7000

 - No Panic Worcestershire Wellbeing Hub (opens in a new window) or call 0844 967 4848

 Parents with postnatal depression: Many parents experience postnatal depression after having a baby.
 It's a common problem, affecting more than 1 in every 10 women within a year of giving birth.
 It can also affect fathers and partners, although this is less common.
 It's important to seek help as soon as possible.

 Lifestyle Advisor service can help you make positive changes to your lifestyle that can improve your mental health and wellbeing.